osstotalsoft/generator-webapp-rocket/README.md

 > ⚠ If you decide not to include an option that was previously installed on your existing project (e.g. Authorization), **Yeoman** will not remove files or folders by its own, he just merges existing files or created new ones, and you would have to manually delete the unnecessary files or folders.

-After answering all the questions, **Yeoman** will ask you for each file if you want to overwrite it with the lastest version.
+After answering all the questions, **Yeoman** will ask you for each file if you want to overwrite it with the latest version.
 For those files you haven't edited, just say yes.
 For the other ones, type `d` to see the differences, then manually do the changes.
 You can also type `a`, and this will automatically override all the files, and it's up to you to check all the changed files before you commit everything.
-Or, hit **space** to see all your options (see below image).
+Or hit **space** to see all your options (see below image).

 ![FileConflicts](assets/img/upgrade_file_conflicts.png)